Samuel S. Losh: Personal life

 Losh's father died in Pennsylvania between 1900 and 1910, and his mother moved to Fort Worth in order to be near her family.
 She died in Fort Worth in 1914.
-Losh's brother, Charles Selbert Losh, was a noted builder of pipe organs who lived in Hershey, Pennsylvania, known for building the pipe organs for the New York Hippodrome, the chapel at West Point, and the Philadelphia Opera House.
+Losh's brother, Seibert Losh, was a noted builder of pipe organs who lived in Hershey, Pennsylvania, known for building the pipe organs for the New York Hippodrome, the chapel at West Point, and the Philadelphia Opera House.
 A sister, Katharyn Losh, also lived in Fort Worth.

 Samuel S. Losh married fellow music teacher Ada May Hogan in October 1923, surprising friends and family unaware of a courtship.
 The wedding, held at Broadway Presbyterian Church, included a performance of Losh's composition, "O Perfect Love," and a wedding march played by William J. Marsh, composer of the state song of Texas.
 The couple lived in Fort Worth's Oakhurst neighborhood from 1937 to Losh's death in 1943, and their former home still has a stained glass window reading "Losh."

 Losh was involved in numerous civic groups and charities.
 He was a supporter of Fort Worth's Union Gospel Mission and served on the board of the Fort Worth Symphony Orchestra.
 He was a Rotarian and served as president of the Fort Worth Rotary Club for a number of years; he led members in a singalong at an international Rotary convention in Brussels.
 He also led the Moslah Shrine Chanters, a choir composed of Fort Worth Shriners, and served as president of the local Lions Club.

 Losh was a longtime member of Hemphill Presbyterian Church.
 After suffering two heart attacks in rapid succession, Losh died at home on June 3, 1943 and was buried at Mount Olivet Cemetery in Fort Worth.